gobeyondidentity/har-sanitize/README.md

 ```

 ## Usage
-Save the code to a file, for example scan_har.go.
+Save the code to a file, for example `main.go`.

 Place a HAR file named `example.har` in the same directory as `main.go`.